Personality traits’ influence at developing overthinking behavior

 I do believe that certain personality types and people possessing certain attributes are at a larger risk of developing overthinking behavior than others.

 Your personality traits are largely genetically/biologically determined.
-Some people are simply put more introverted, while others are more extroverted by nature.
+Some people are simply more introverted, while others are more extroverted by nature.
 Of course, the environment plays an important role in developing new skills and expanding your personality.

-We know that genetics are real and not a made up social construct like some people like to argue, and we also know that our personality traits are largely biologically determined.
+We know that genetics are real and not a made-up social construct like some people like to argue, and we also know that our personality traits are largely biologically determined.
 That’s why we can agree that people who possess traits are inherently more at risk for developing overthinking behavior.

 Personality traits are remarkably stable throughout adulthood, yet are most susceptible to change when a person’s still in childhood.